pattiphilippe/security/02 Rainbow/readme.md

 * each row take at least `8*2 = 16` byte (at least because the DB hold some informations),
 * an 12Gib table can hold `12.884.901.888/16 = 805.306.368` rows,
 * with 805.306.368 rows, 50.000 reduce, a password of lenght 8, and 62 possible values for each char of the password, you can expect a success rate lower than 20% (according to the formula 3, page 6, of [this work](https://lasecwww.epfl.ch/pub/lasec/doc/Oech03.pdf)),
+* to find 75 % of pwd, we can find a maximum of pwd of size 6 and 7, which are easier to find,
-* but we need at least 25% of success to get 75% of global success (`(100+100+25)/3`)
+* then we only need 33% of success to get 75% of global success (`~75% = (% pwd6 + % pwd7 + % pwd8)/3 : (100+100+33)/3`),
+* as said before, the max we can reach is lower than 20% => impossible, CQFD.

 > Due to these problems, we decided to work with the same constraints, except for the alphanumerical password.
-We will use alphanumerical **lower case** password only
+We will use alphanumerical **lower case** password only.

 ## Know bugs
-None.
+At the moment, we're nowhere near the expected performances.
+Our algorythm uses threads, and is optimised at many places.
+The reduction function is the best we could think of.
+Possibly, we just need to use another combination of nbReduce, nbRows, and ratio for pwd of length 6, 7 and 8.

 ## Authors
 43197 Patti Philippe.